 A4A guidance states that projects must be complete within 12 months.
 Hull 2017 wishes to support projects throughout 2017 as a result of this one off round of applications.
 Is it possible to make offers for funding which complete in the later half of 2016.

+Support and Resources

+Hull 2017 will support the Creative Communities projects throughout their activity, with expertise, advice, marketing, volunteers, brand to be part of the artistic programme we are curating across the year.
+This is hoped to help with capacity building in the city and create a positive experience for all applicants.
+Any projects, whoever they are funding by, will need this support.
+We need further resources to be able to support CCP projects which are awarded A4A grants as current in house resource can only support the number of projects we have budget to support.